ChooRob/wealthsimple-export-transactions/README.md

 Current updates to the script from the base script :
 - Added more supported transaction types.
 More transaction types are most probably missing and will be added as I encounter them.
+- Added French translation.
+Language used is based on locale set on the WealthSimple page/account.
+  - Bonus : Emojis are displayed correctly